New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the continue_task tool do? +

-Continue a stopped task with additional input/instructions.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+Continue a stopped or running task with additional input/instructions.
+Pass device_id to inject the follow-up into a task running on another device's daemon.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does continue_task accept? +

-continue_task accepts 2 parameters: input, task_id.
+continue_task accepts 3 parameters: input, task_id, device_id.
 Required: input, task_id.
 The full parameter table on this page comes from the server's own tool schema.

 How do I enforce a policy on continue_task? +